 DAY 11: LAKE NATRON TO SERENGETI NATIONAL PARK

-After breakfast depart for Serengeti National Park arriving at our lodge in time for dinner, we find ourselves deep in the heart of this famous migration corridor.
-With its wide-open spaces, bright blue skies and creature-filled landscape, over the next two days, we will discover why the fabled Serengeti typifies the dream of “Old Africa.”
-Large pride of lions laze in the long grasses; plentiful families of elephants feed on acacia bark and trumpet to each other across the plains, while giraffes, gazelles, monkeys, eland and the whole range of African wildlife present themselves in awe-inspiring numbers.
+After breakfast departs for Serengeti National Park arriving at our lodge in time for dinner, we find ourselves deep in the heart of this famous migration corridor.
+With its wide-open spaces, bright blue skies and creature-filled landscape, over the next two days we will discover why the fabled Serengeti typifies the dream of “Old Africa.”
+Large prides of lions laze in the long grasses; plentiful families of elephants feed on acacia bark and trumpet to each other across the plains, while giraffes, gazelles, monkeys, eland and the whole range of African wildlife present themselves in awe-inspiring numbers.

 DAY 12: SERENGETI FULL DAY

 Another full day in Serengeti game viewing, after breakfast this morning, enjoy a game drive.
 The great diversity of Serengeti wildlife is also evident here—look for buffalo, hippopotamus, elephant, giraffe, antelope, Thompson’s and Grant’s gazelle, lions, and in the season the spectacular migration of the wildebeest.
 In the late afternoon, we venture out for another game drive.
 Everywhere there are animals, monkeys and, yes, birds…but look closely and you will thrill to the big cats—lion, leopard and cheetah—just watching the world go by.
 And go by it does.
 Rhino, gazelle, antelope and massive elephants by the hundreds.
 Animals in the trees, on the wing, camouflaged in the bush, in rivers and in streams.